-Next Tuesday, when students login, the Today’s Assignments page will show Day #1 assignments, and that page will change to the next days assignments according to the Calendar schedule under the Help menu.
+On September 8th, when students login, the Today’s Assignments page will show Day #1 assignments, and that page will change to the next days assignments according to the Calendar schedule under the Help menu.
 The Today’s Assignments page will change each day at approximately 5 PM Pacific Time.
 If your student misses a day, they can always access the missed day using the Daily Assignments page to do their lessons.
-Those going by their own schedule, may continue to do so using the Daily Assignments page.
+Those going by their own schedule, may do so using the Daily Assignments page.

 Tips & Reminders

 ONE: It’s important to read through everything under the Help menu before starting.

 TWO: The weekly spelling quiz for K-12 will have audio to hear the words.
 If your browser does not support the audio, you will need to call out the spelling words for your student to administer the quiz, and the words are in the SAME order as shown on the assignment pages.

 THREE: Save ALL student work.
 While most states do not require you to save student work, we highly recommend saving all work for your files.
 You never know when someone may ask to see it and validate that work was done.

 FOUR: Have students write their Name, Date, Day #, and Course on each assignment they give you.
 This makes it easier to document and organize the saved work.

 FIVE: Have students give work to you regularly.
 Everyone has their own system that works for them.
 Some collect work hourly, daily, weekly, etc., but we recommend collecting and reviewing student work regularly.

 SIX: Check your State Laws for any homeschool procedures you may need to follow.
 We are a curriculum and not a school, and parents/guardians need to handle any of the paperwork process to legally homeschool.